JuliaGraphics/Luxor.jl/docs/src/basics.md

 ![sector](assets/figures/sector.png)

-A different function, sectorrounded(), draws the same sectors but with rounded corners.
+You can supply a value for corner radius.
+The same sector is drawn but with rounded corners.

 ```@example
 using Luxor # hide